BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 "knows": "Bob"
 ~~~

-More common is the opposite case: a subject with no assertions:
+More common is the opposite case, a subject with no assertions:

 ~~~
 "Alice"